MartinFeineis/Library/Books/BraveNewWorld.md

 * __p309__: nip across to Biarritz in Helmholtz's four-seater sporticopter
 * __p310__: The insults bounced off their carapace of thick stupidity
 * __p311__: "Ford helps those who help themselves."
+* __p317__: Society for the Propagation of Fordian Knowledge

 Chapter 16 Lots of good quotes and explanations from Mustapha Mond
+* __p319__: "But the new ones are so stupid and horrible.
+Those plays ,where there's nothing but helicopters flying about them and you feel the people kissing."
+* __p320__: You can't make flivvers without steel -- and you can't make tragedies without social instability.
+The world's stabel now.
+People are happy; they get what they want, and they never want what they can't get.
 * __p326__: "The experiment was tried.
 The whole of Ireland was put on a four-hour day.
 What was the result?
 Unrest and a large increase in the consumption of soma." - Mustapha Mond